jethrocarr/pupistry/README.md

 Add `--verbose` for additional debugging information.
 If you have a bug this is the first thing you should run to get more context for reports.

+Whilst Pupistry has few tests, we would like to improve this.
+Please feel free to contribute any additional tests and aim to write tests for new features and definetly for any bug fixes.
+Once you have written tests, check the output of the tests and Rubocop with:

+    bundle exec rake

 # Contributions